 Originally, the exercise took a much simpler form and was done as below:

-- Squat down and place both hands on the floor in front of you
+Squat down and place your hands on the floor in front of you

 As a fitness test, the burpee would take 5 separate heart rate measurements before and after the exercise.
 They conclusively assess one’s heart blood pumping efficiency.
 Royal Burpee determined that the assessment would provide accurate measures of one’s fitness.

-The burpee has evolved over the last 70 + years.
+The burpees have evolved over the last 70 + years.
 The burpee that is performed today is a little different than the original, in that it contains six movements instead of four.

 It is performed as quickly as possible and requires the individual to move through the positions quickly and fluidly.

-- Step 1.
-Bend over or squat down and place your hands on the floor in front of you, just outside of your feet.
+- Bend over or squat down and place your hands on the ground in front of you, just outside of your feet.

-- Step 2.
-Jump both feet back so that you end up in a plank position.
+- Jump both feet back so that you end up in a plank.

-- Step 3.
-Drop down to a push-up, until your chest nearly touches the floor.
+- Drop down to a push-up, until your chest nearly touches the floor.

-- Step 4.
-Push up to return back to the plank position.
+- Push up to return to the plank again.

-- Step 5.
-Jump the feet back in toward the hands.
+- Jump the feet back in toward the hands.

-- Step 6.
-In one motion, explosively jump into the air, reaching your arms straight overhead.
+- In one motion, explosively jump into the air, reaching your arms straight overhead.

 As you can see, the burpee of today has evolved and is much more difficult to perform than the original four-count fitness test.